 This one will have a big baring on the size of the motorhome you end up with.

 You should compare the berth number to the seatbelt number as all travellers will be required to wear seatbelts for legal reasons.
 You could find they don’t tally up.
+You may read lots of different things about seatbelts and legalities – both in the UK and abroad.
+You NEED ONE FOR ALL passengers.

-A motorhome sleeping 6 or 8 people is likely going to be on the large size – or you will be fighting like crazy after 5 days.
-At the same time, do you really need to buy a 6 berth motorhome, if most of the time you are travelling as a twosome, and could maybe get a tent attachment to sleep people on occasion, or make the lounge area into a bed on occasions.
+At the same time, do you really need to buy a 6 berth motorhome, if most of the time you are travelling as a twosome?
+You could purchase an awning attachment to your motorhome for that extra space if you need it on occasion, or make your motorhome lounge area into a bed for the odd occasion.

 Under or over 3.5 tonnes?